Edgeberry/Edgeberry-Device-Hub/alignment.md

 - No Docker for dev; Mosquitto runs locally with dev TLS materials under `mqtt-broker/dev-certs/` and config under `mqtt-broker/dev.conf`.
 - Env via `.env` files per project; never commit secrets.
 - D-Bus: prefer the user session bus during development (fallback to a private bus if needed); systemd user units can be used to emulate production `systemd` services locally.
+ - Dev orchestrator: `scripts/dev_start.sh` starts Mosquitto and all services concurrently with hot-reload (prefers `npm run dev`/`tsx watch`).
+All process logs are multiplexed in a single terminal with per-service prefixes.
+Services run with `NODE_ENV=development`.

 ### D-Bus Interfaces (MVP)